ark-lang/ark-docs/interfaces.md

 implicitly implement interface `A`.
 This allows for duck typing, or in other words:

-> "If it looks like a duck, and quacks like a duck, it's a duck".
+> If it looks like a duck, and quacks like a duck, it's a duck"